Sedmerovec – St John’s Church

 Architecture

-Inside the nave, on its western side, there was a stone gallery erected.
-It was placed on two massive four-sided pillars, decorated with slight cornices and pedestals, forming three semicircular arcades.
-The entrance to it was originally located in the northern part of the nave, while the space under the gallery was topped with a barrel vault.
-The first floor also opened onto the nave with three semicircular arcades and was connected to the tower.
-Originally, the walls of the church were covered with wall polychromes, the nave was covered with a flat ceiling, and the apse was traditionally covered with a conch.
+Inside the church, on its western side, a stone gallery was placed, filling the entire width of the nave.
+It was set on two massive four-sided pillars, decorated with slight cornices and plinths, forming three semicircular arcades.
+The entrance to the gallery was originally located in the northern part of the nave, while the space under the gallery was crowned with a barrel vault.
+The first floor also opened to the nave with three semicircular arcades and was connected to the tower.
+Originally, the walls of the church were covered with polychromes, the nave was covered with a flat ceiling, and the apse was traditionally covered with a conch.

 Current state